-A joint celebration of Dr. and Mrs. Ries' lives will be held on Sunday, June 27, 2021 at 2:00 PM.
-Relatives and friends are invited to call after 1:00 PM in Roland's Glen Outdoor Chapel of the Upper Dublin Lutheran Church, 411 Susquehanna Road, Ambler, PA 19002.
-In the event of inclement weather, the service will move indoors.
-Dr. and Mrs. Ries' ashes will be mixed and scattered in their "Happy Places" of Ocean City, NJ and Kona, Hawaii.
+A joint celebration of Dr. and Mrs. Ries's lives will be held on Sunday, June 27, 2021 at 2:00 PM.
+Relatives and friends are invited to call after 1:00 PM at Upper Dublin Lutheran Church, 411 Susquehanna Road, Ambler, PA 19002.
+Dr. and Mrs. Ries's ashes will be mixed and scattered in their "Happy Places" of Ocean City, NJ and Kona, Hawaii.

 Remembrances to the Artman COVID Relief Fund which benefits the hero staff at Artman Lutheran Home, 250 Bethlehem Pike, Ambler, PA 19002, or https://www.artmanhome.org/giving would be appreciated by the family.